 If you don't have enough insulin or if the insulin in your bloodstream doesn't work as it should, you develop a condition called diabetes in which you can't regulate your blood sugar levels.

 Loading Up the Liver

 Your liver stores the most concentrated amount of glycogen of all the storage sites in your body.
-It can hold up to about 90 to 110 grams of glycogen at any time, and this glycogen is primarily used to maintain blood sugar levels and energy levels throughout the day.
-Research published in the "Journal of Clinical Investigation" in 1996 found that approximately 19 percent of the carbohydrates from each meal are stored as liver glycogen.
+It can hold up to about 100 grams of glycogen at any given time.
+This glycogen is primarily used to maintain blood sugar and energy levels throughout the day.

 Massing in the Muscles